 Matt Spolar is a reporter at Retro Report.
 He has covered a range of issues, from sports to genetics to politics, including web series looking back at the historic import of past political conventions and campaign ads.
 He previously covered state politics in Pennsylvania and New Hampshire.

-Karen Sughrue is a contributing producer at Retro Report.
+Karen Sughrue is a senior producer at Retro Report.
 Karen has worked as a producer at 60 Minutes, where her stories included the growing knowledge gap with American boys falling behind girls in school, an exposé of the U.S. military’s “Don’t Ask, Don’t Tell” policy and the impact of the one-child policy on Chinese society today.
 Karen also served as Executive Producer of CBS News Face the Nation and Berlin Bureau Chief covering the fall of the Berlin Wall and the Soviet Union@KarenSughrue

 Miriam Weintraub is a contributing producer at Retro Report.
 She has over two decades of experience producing for network news, cable television and online news organizations.
 She spent more than a dozen years as a producer for CBS’s 60 Minutes, producing everything from feature stories to celebrity profiles to investigative pieces.
 Most recently, she developed and produced the documentary “Life According to Sam” for HBO, which won a Peabody Award, a Prime Time Emmy and was nominated for a Producers Guild of America award for best documentary motion picture.@weintraubmw1